logo

 Top-Ranked School Psychology Degree Programs

-US News & World Report’s Best Doctoral Educational Psychology Programs 2020
+US News & World Report’s Best Doctoral Educational Psychology Programs 2023

-• Stanford University (#1)
+• University of Michigan-Ann Arbor (#1)

-• University of Michigan-Ann Arbor (#2)
+• University of Wisconsin-Madison (#2)

-• University of Wisconsin-Madison (#3)
+• Stanford University (#3)

-• Vanderbilt University (#4)
+• Vanderbilt University (Peabody) (#4)

-• University of Maryland-College Park (#5)
+• University of Maryland-College Park (#6)

-• University of California-Berkeley (#6 tie)
+• University of Illinois Urbana-Champaign (#7)

-• University of Texas-Austin (#8)
+• Ohio State University (#8)

-• University of Minnesota-Twin Cities (#9)
+• University of California-Los Angeles (#9)

-• Teachers College, Columbia University (#10)4
+• University of Texas-Austin (#10)4

-Best Value Schools with On-Campus School Psychology Programs
+Best Value Schools With On-Campus School Psychology Programs

 The table below shows the not-for-profit colleges and universities with school psychology programs offering the best value to students.
 To determine this best value list, we researched schools offering on-campus graduate programs in school psychology with an undergraduate net price of under $20,000 per year and an undergraduate graduation rate of 75% or above.
 In addition to these factors, we include the applicable degrees, US News & World Report rankings, and percentage of faculty with tenure.